AInora

 Yes.
 The AI Receptionist is an add-on to Nextiva's phone platform.
 You need an active Nextiva subscription.
 It is not available as a standalone product.

 Both are add-on features to their respective UCaaS platforms with similar capabilities - call routing, FAQ handling, and after-hours behavior.
-Nextiva has slightly better analytics integration and knowledge base features.
+Nextiva's XBert adds native appointment booking with calendar integration and has slightly better analytics and knowledge base features.
 RingCentral has a larger customer base and more third-party integrations.
-Neither offers appointment booking or advanced AI capabilities.
-The differences are minor - your phone system choice should drive the decision, not the AI add-on.
+For both, your phone system choice should largely drive the decision, since each is tied to its own ecosystem.
+Verify the specific booking and integration support you need before committing.

 Nextiva's AI Receptionist is primarily optimized for English with limited Spanish support.
 Businesses serving communities that speak other languages will find this insufficient.
 Purpose-built AI receptionists typically support 10-30+ languages.